-Highlands and the West Coast in summer, Highlands and the Uists.
+Highlands and the West Coast in Summer, Highlands and the Outer Hebrides

 Expect a wide variation in weather conditions, which can be wild and unpredictable, with temperatures perhaps averaging around 16 degrees Celsius.
 Sunshine, rain and strong winds are all possible, and you will probably experience a bit of everything.
 Biting insects are possible, but not expected as a major problem.
 Please bring waterproof walking boots or shoes, fully waterproof clothing and a small rucksack.
 Hat and gloves are essential for exposed coastal locations and ferry crossings.
 There will be moderate (3 to 8 mile) walks every day, often over rough, uneven or soft ground with several stiles to climb over.

 What's included in your 'Orkney in High Summer' holiday price

 • Four nights comfortable en-suite hotel accommodation on mainland Orkney.
 We choose hotels from our personally inspected shortlist, where birders are welcome and the hospitality is special.
 Three nights en-suite accommodation at North Ronaldsay Observatory.
 Guests are never expected to share.
 Full details with your joining pack.
 All rooms are en-suite.

 • Full Scottish breakfast and dinner from Saturday evening till Saturday morning, packed lunch daily.

 • All transfers by comfortable minibus.
 All ferries and other boat trips.
 Drivers can leave vehicles safely parked at The Mountview Hotel.
 We offer a courtesy drop off to Aviemore rail links on the morning of departure.

 • Return flight from Kirkwall to North Ronaldsay.

 What's not included in your 'Orkney in High Summer' holiday price